luwaiwong/nominal/README.md

 // To run expo preview
 npm start

-// To build the app to apk
-eas build -p android --profile preview
+// To build the app using expo to apk eas build -p android --profile preview
 ```